jwmerrill/PowerSeries.jl/README.md

 Truncated Power Series for Julia

-PowerSeries.jl exports a Series type that represents a truncated power series by its coefficients.
+PowerSeries.jl exports Series types that represent truncated power series by their coefficients.
 You can do arithmetic on Series and apply functions to series just as you would Real or Complex numbers.
 Here's an example session:

 ```julia
 julia> using PowerSeries